-The following pronouncements from the IASB will become effective for financial reporting periods beginning on or after January 1, 2015 and have not yet been adopted by the Corporation.
+The following pronouncements from the IASB will become effective for financial reporting periods beginning on or after January 1, 2016 and have not yet been adopted by the Corporation.
 All of these new or revised standards permit early adoption with transitional arrangements depending upon the date of initial application:

-• IFRS 15 "Revenue From Contracts with Customers" replaces IAS 11 "Construction Contracts" and IAS 18 "Revenue" and establishes a single revenue recognition framework that applies to contracts with customers, effective date of January 1, 2017.

-• IFRS 9 "Financial Instruments" replaces IAS 39 "Financial Instruments: Recognition and Measurement" and addresses the classification and measurement of financial assets, effective date of January 1, 2018.
+- IFRS 15 "Revenue From Contracts with Customers" replaces IAS 11 "Construction Contracts" and IAS 18 "Revenue" and establishes a single revenue recognition framework that applies to contracts with customers, effective date of January 1, 2018. - IFRS 9 "Financial Instruments" replaces IAS 39 "Financial Instruments: Recognition and Measurement" and addresses the classification and measurement of financial assets, effective date of January 1, 2018. - IFRS 16 "Leases" replaces IAS 17 "Leases" and requires entities to recognize lease assets and lease obligations on the balance sheet, essentially removing the classification of leases as either operating leases or finance leases and treating all leases as finance leases, effective January 1, 2019.